PLJV ConocoPhillips Grant Program

 The PLJV ConocoPhillips Grant Program supports habitat conservation for wintering, migrating and breeding birds in portions of Colorado, Kansas, Nebraska, New Mexico, Oklahoma, and Texas (see map).
 Proposals are accepted in three categories — habitat conservation, research, and outreach — with the majority of the funding dedicated to habitat conservation projects.
 Funding is limited to no more than $25,000 per project.
 Proposals must have a minimum of a 1:1 match, with preference given to projects that have higher levels of matching funds, and must show engagement from state wildlife agencies and how the project involves PLJV priorities.
 Selected projects are funded on a reimbursement basis.

-The annual grant RFP is usually announced in September, with applications due 7-8 weeks later.
-Grantees are then notified in late January.
-To submit an application, download the RFP and proposal instructions below.
+The annual grant RFP will be announced around the first of March and posted here on this page.
+Applications will be due six weeks later, and grantees are notified in early July.
+To submit an application, download the RFP and proposal instructions.
 Please pay close attention to the instructions and requirements when developing and submitting your proposal to ensure it is accepted.

 If you’d like to be notified when the RFP is announced and receive other communications about the grant program, subscribe to our mailing list.